scnslabutsa/myhthelperEduContent/_episodes/S.md

 **Saline**
 A saltwater solution similar to that found in IV fluids.
 Saline can be used to fill a breast implant.

-**Scalp Cooling**
-The use of a cap filled with a chilled substance during chemotherapy.
-Scalp cooling is under study as a technique for reducing hair loss due to chemotherapy.

 **Schedules**
 The different combinations and timing for chemotherapy and other drugs.

 **Sclerosing Adenosis**
 Small, benign (not cancer) breast lumps caused by enlarged lobules.
 The lumps may be felt and may be painful.

-**Scintimammography (see Nuclear Medicine Imaging of the Breast in [N](/{{page.root}}/myhthelperEduContent/N/index.html)) Screening**
-A test or procedure used to find cancer or a benign (not cancer) condition in a person who does not have any known problems or symptoms.

 **Screening Mammogram**
 A test used to find early signs of breast cancer in a woman who does not have any known breast problems or symptoms.